-This indicator measures whether or not a government has systems in place to track budget allocations for gender equality throughout the public finance management cycle and to make these publicly available.
+This indicator measures government efforts to track budget allocations for gender equality throughout the public finance management cycle and to make these publicly available.

-Note that this is an indicator of characteristics of the fiscal system and is not an indicator of quantity or quality of finance allocated for gender equality.
+Note that this is an indicator of characteristics of the fiscal system and is not an indicator of quantity or quality of finance allocated for gender equality and women's empowerment.
 The indicator measures three criteria, namely: